 We’re going to dive head first into a subject that’s been circling the internet.
-After reading countless blog posts, Facebook ‘how to’ posts and such, I’ve come to the synopsis that it’s hot, hot, hot to be a full-time travel blogger.
+After reading countless blog posts, Facebook ‘how to’ posts and such, I’ve come to the synopsis that I do not want to be a full-time travel blogger.
 It [honestly] seems to be painted as the ideal solution, and the ultimate goal for many travel bloggers.
-Well, this is not for me.
+Well, it is not for me.
 Let me tell you why.
-I DON’T WANT TO BE A FULL TIME TRAVEL BLOGGER

 I’ve been blogging for about five years.
 Over that time, my blog has changed and morphed into several different identities.
 In the beginning, I started a blog called Key Changes that was dedicated to providing encouragement and career suggestions to inspiring young career seekers.
 It was my passion at the time, and many good things became of it.
 For one, it opened many business doors, giving me insight into having a business and started me on the path towards WordPress development.
 From Key Changes, I went to The Artistic Brunette, which I still hold this snazzy little name.
 I’m quite proud of it, and it summed up my creative personality at the time.